mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### DynamoDB Streams

 When enabled, streams provide an ordered list of changes that occur to items within a DynamoDB table.
 A stream is a rolling 24-hour window of changes.
-Streams are enabled per table and only contian data fro mthe point of being enabled.
+Streams are enabled per table and only contian data from the point of being enabled.

 Every stream has an ARN that identifies it globally across all tables, accounts and regions.